Renaud-D-Harreville/nextcloud-docker/README.md

 # Global overview

-### How do this work ?
+### How does this work ?
 How do we get all those constraints ?

 > Note : This is a general description of the project, I will explain in details each individual step further down the page.